jfjeronimo/crypto-signal/README.md

 Be sure you have git installed in your system.

-1. Clone this repo `git clone https://github.com/w1ld3r/crypto-signal.git`
+1. Clone this repo `git clone https://github.com/jfjeronimo/crypto-signal.git`

 1. Enter to cripto-signal folder `cd crypto-signal`

-1. Switch to develop branch `git checkout develop`
+1. Switch to develop branch `git checkout master`

 1. Create a config.yml file and put it into "app" folder.

-1. Build your own Docker image, for example, `docker build -t dev/crypto-signals:latest .`
+1. Build your own Docker image, for example, `docker build -t master/crypto-signals:latest .`

 1. For testing and debugging run docker with "-t" option `docker run --rm -ti -v  $PWD/app:/app dev/crypto-signals:latest`